BrowserWorks/Waterfox/toolkit/devtools/server/docs/protocol.js.md

         response: { incrementors: RetVal("array:incrementor") }
     })

+You can use an iterator in place of an array as an argument or return value, and the library will handle the conversion automatically.

 Or maybe you want to return a dictionary where one item is a incrementor.
 To do this you need to tell the type system which members of the dictionary need custom marshallers:

     protocol.types.addDictType("contrivedObject", {